dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 Note the updated steps from the previous figure:

-- Step #1: The front-end still uses HTTP/REST to call the API Gateway.
+1. The front-end still uses HTTP/REST to call the API Gateway.

-- Step #2: The API Gateway forwards HTTP requests to its Dapr sidecar.
+1. The API Gateway forwards HTTP requests to its Dapr sidecar.

-- Step #3: The API Gateway sidecar sends the request to the sidecar of the aggregator or back-end service.
+1. The API Gateway sidecar sends the request to the sidecar of the aggregator or back-end service.

-- Step #4:  The aggregator service uses the Dapr .NET SDK to call back-end services through their sidecar architecture.
+1. The aggregator service uses the Dapr .NET SDK to call back-end services through their sidecar architecture.

 Dapr implements calls between sidecars with gRPC.
 So even if you're invoking a remote service with HTTP/REST, you still get [gRPC performance benefits](https://docs.microsoft.com/dotnet/architecture/cloud-native/grpc#grpc-benefits) for calls between sidecars.

-> Architecturally speaking, calls between sidecars have the highest opportunity for system performance gain.
+Architecturally speaking, calls between sidecars have the highest opportunity for system performance gain.
 In real-world scenarios, sidecars often are located on different machines.

+> [!NOTE]
-> Note that the Service Invocation building block acts as a bridge between protocols.
+> The service invocation building block acts as a bridge between protocols.
 Calls to and from the sidecars support gRPC or HTTP protocols.
 Therefore, services can communicate with each other using HTTP, gRPC or a combination of both.

-The eShopOnDapr reference application benefits from the Dapr Service Invocation building block.
+The eShopOnDapr reference application benefits from the Dapr service invocation building block.
 The features include service discovery, automatic mTLS, and observability.

 ### Forward HTTP requests using Envoy and Dapr